Wondering about the 10 biggest mobile app challenges in development?

 - Web developers: Consider hiring js developers for web app development.

-- Testers: Consider hiring testers with experience in Espresso for Android testing, and XCTest for iOS testing.
+- Testers: Consider hiring testers with experience in Espresso for Android mobile application testing, and XCTest for iOS testing.

 Note: I have not recommended that you hire cloud platform architects, mobile backend developers, infrastructure architects, and DevOps engineers.
-The reason for this is that I recommend using managed cloud services which don’t require these – more on this later.
+The reason is that I recommend using managed cloud services, and more on this later.

 4. Choosing the right software architecture pattern